There are five basic steps to start guiding.

 not identical to the signal-to-noise ratio used in photometry.

-The Auto setting is primarily intended for AO users who
+The Auto setting is intended for AO users who

-minimize exposure time without losing the guide star.
-The settings to
+minimize exposure time without losing the guide star or for use in

 Auto-exposure are on the Camera Tab